Deena Fournier

 After graduating from Community High School in 2018, Kaea moved to New York City to continue studying dance at Broadway Dance Center (BDC).
 During the fall semester of the training program at BDC, Kaea signed with MSA Agency - one of the leading Talent Agencies for dance on the globe.
 Kaea completed the training program, and continued to live in the city training and auditioning.
 However, due to COVID-19, Kaea (along with many other artists) moved back home to Ann Arbor, where she returned to Ann Arbor Dance Classics to help train and support students in growing their passion for dance.

-This year, Kaea moved to Los Angeles, California to pursue dance professionally, but continues to choreograph for Ann Arbor Dance Classics.
-She has set a few Youth Dance Ensemble (YDE) competition dances that are being rehearsed by other teachers during the year.
+Kaea resides in Los Angeles, California where she is pursuing dance professionally and continues to work as a guest choreographer for Ann Arbor Dance Classics.
 Even though she might not be around all the time, she hopes that the AADC students are ready for an amazing year and cannot wait to see the work they produce!